EliasOPrado/data-centric-backend-project/ReadMe.md

 - iPhone X

 ### Tablets:

 - iPad
 - iPad Pro

 ### Laptops:

 - ThinkPad X1 Carbon
 - ThinkPad T430

 ## Function testing and unsolved bugs

-There had some issues with function authentication and users without being logged had access to sensitive functions such as ```edit_product```.
+There had some issues with function authentication and users without being logged having access to sensitive functions such as ```edit_product```.
 I had to learn it and add session based access only loged users to have access based on their own posts.
-Therefore, to make sure it was working well I follow the function on the url and added a product id without being logged to check whether I had access and finally the majority of them are fixed.
+Therefore, to make sure it was working well I added the function on the url and added a product id without being logged to check whether I had access and finally they were fixed.

+### Unsolved bugs

 There still a small issue with the ```edit_product``` function in which only loged users if tryng to edit other user's prouduct can be redirected to the edit_product form page but with no access to details, not damagin any user data.